data301-2021-winter1/project-group13-project/README.md

 ## Team Members

 - Person 1: Grant Hihn, learning computer science fundamentals after a pure math degree.
+Loves to ski.
 - Person 2: one sentence about you!
 - Person 3: one sentence about you!